noaa-afsc-mace/MACEReports/README.md

 ## How to install the package

-1. First, install the Devtools package.
+1. First, install the Devtools package if needed.

 `install.packages("devtools")`